 Plus, seaweed also acts like an exfoliant, which we’ve already talked about the importance of.
 The best recipes for cellulite loss include:

-- Seaweed powder (your base) (The brand we like is here.
+- Seaweed powder (your base) (The brand we like is here on Amazon.
 There are also other brands but we liked the quality of this one and the price is really fair for the quantity of 16 oz.)

 - Caffeine (generally in the form of coffee)

 Combine these together to get quite a punchy little mixture that will help keep those dimples at bay.
 Experiment with different mixtures for different parts of your body.
 That cellulite on the back of your thighs will be a particularly vicious enemy, but you can defeat it!

 You can use a lot of different things in your body wraps, so much so that the list is endless.
 However, there are a few things that most people would recommend: